Office of Financial Aid

 How do I find a job on campus?

-You can view available job postings on the MyBW Student Employment Center page.
-If you are eligible for FWS, it is your responsibility to secure a campus job through the Student Employment Center.
+If you are eligible for FWS, it is your responsibility to secure a campus job.
+For more information, please contact the Student Employment Center at (440) 826-3177.

 How many hours per week am I allowed to work?